Guide - The Best of Park City

 Vessel Kitchen

 Vessel Kitchen addresses the need for quick, nutritious meals that don't compromise on quality.
-The bowl and salad format works well for busy schedules, and multiple locations make it accessible from various parts of town.
+The bowl and salad format works well for busy schedules, and the convenient location makes it easy to get in-and-out.

 What to ask about: Online ordering for faster pickup during lunch rush.